-II.8.
+2.8.
 Negative Geotaxis Assay

-This test is used to assess the fly’s behavioral response to terrestrial gravity (Abolaji et al., 2020)(17).
+This test is used to assess the fly’s behavioral response to terrestrial gravity as described by (Abolaji et al., 2020).
 In this assay, drosophila were placed in a vertical tube and their behavior was observed when they were confronted with gravity.
 Normally, drosophila tend to move up the tube due to their instinct for exploration and foraging.
 However, under stress or exposure to specific compounds, their ability to climb may be impaired, which is manifested by a decrease in the number of insects reaching the top of the tube.
 By measuring the distance travelled or the percentage of drosophila that have reached the top of the tube, we could assess the impact of various factors on their locomotor behavior and well-being.
 This impact was calculated as follows: